BelfordZ/starIPs/README.md

 # \*IPs - Star Improvement Proposals
-*Written by Zachary Belford & Shane Jonas*
+*Written by Zachary Belford & Shane Jonas & Donald McIntyre*

 Star Improvement Proposals are an open standard for contributors to propose changes, additions, or deprecations of core protocol specifications.